marklogic-community/marklogic-samplestack/README.md

 The middle tier App Server runs on port 8090 by default.
 Visit http://localhost:8001 if you need to administer the database.

-*For details, see the [README in the appserver/java-spring directory](appserver/java-spring/README.md)*
+*For more detail, see the [README in the appserver/java-spring directory](appserver/java-spring/README.md)*

 ### Setting Up the Browser Tier
 Use the following procedure to install required software and bootstrap the Samplestack browser tier.
 You should already have the middle and database tiers running.